preet1881/DubaiAI/README.md

 - 🔗 **Dependencies**: Manage and track project dependencies
 - ✏️ **Edit Mode**: Full editing capabilities for categories, journeys, stages, and dependencies
 - 📝 **Notes**: Add and edit notes for each journey
+- 💾 **Auto-Save**: All edits are automatically saved to browser's localStorage
 - 🎨 **Modern UI**: Beautiful dark theme with gradient backgrounds

 ## Getting Started